-• Participants will learn effective strategies for guiding students to produce written documentation - in prose or poetry form - of their lived experiences.
+Participants will learn effective strategies for guiding students to produce written documentation of their lived experiences.
 Students will benefit from a classroom that values and showcases students' own stories.

 Participants will be assessed on their participation in the day's activities and workshops.
 During the guided writing workshop, the course instructors will work with each participant to answer participant questions and concerns about their lessons and discuss their ideas for their reflection essays.